Air purifier - Sharp FU40SE - fault finding circuit diagram, working principle and more

 The clean sign is displayed, the fan motor is controlled or the cluster mode is switched according to the level of contamination.

-Reference value: if the current level is cleaner than the current value è the reference values is changed to the current value immediately.
+the reference values is changed to the current value immediately.

-If the current level is dirtier > the value remains the same.
+level is dirtier > the value remains the same.

-Than the reference value > the reference value is revised when the level becomes cleaner than that.
+reference value > the reference value is revised when the level becomes cleaner than that.

-The dust sensor is activated only during the operation.
+dust sensor is activated only during the operation.

 It is deactivated while the operation is stopped to cut down the standby power consumption.